cuiyongbo/hello-world/my_wiki/english_notes_2.rst

 | solace
 | Definition: to give comfort or cheer to (a person) in time of sorrow or distress.
 | Usage: His grandchildren were a solace in his old age. [安慰，慰藉]
-| Usage: He sought solace in the whisky bottle. [借酒浇愁]
+| Usage: He tried to seek solace in the whisky bottle. [借酒浇愁]
+|
+| surefire
+| Definition: a surefire thing is something that is certain to succeed or win.
+| Synonyms: guaranteed.
+| Usage: A surefire best seller.
+|
+| disposition
+| Definition: the way someone tends to behave or feel.
+| Synonyms: character.
+| Usage: The rides are unsuitable for people of a nervous disposition.
+|